-Humble the soul When David was hopeless and lost hope in his life due to his sins, he humbled himself before the Lord by fasting and prayers.
-He knew that God looks our hearts so he surrendered himself and asked forgiveness from the Lord (Psalms 35:13)
+Humble the soul When David was hopeless and lost hope in his life due to his sins, he humbled himself before the Lord by fasting and praying.
+He knew that God looks at our hearts so he surrendered himself and asked forgiveness from the Lord (Psalms 35:13)

 Three Main Types Of Fasting Are Mentioned In The Bible

 The normal fast Abstaining from all kinds of Food which is solid and liquid.
 But water can be taken during that fasting (Matthew 4:2- we see that Jesus was hungry as he fasted for forty days and the Bible did not mention his thirst).

 The absolute fast In this fasting both food and water should abstain (Esther 4:16, Acts 9:9- this absolute fasting should be practiced for a maximum of three days and after which the body needs water to survive its various organs.)
 Moses and Elijah practiced the absolute fast for longer than three days, but only under supernatural conditions (Exodus 34:28; Deuteronomy 9:9,18; 1 Kings 19:8).

 The partial fast This fast allows the person to take a little food instead of staying on an empty stomach (Daniel 10:3).